shannon-6block/lotus-miner/README_en.md

 * The sealing operation is completely completed by the worker.
 There is no network transmission except the final sealed sector (about 33 GB) back to the miner.
 * Automatically find idle workers and start sealing operation.
 * After the program exits, it can be resumed when it is started again.
 If there is an exception, please raise an issue.
-* Based on the recommended configuration, it is possible to run two sectors in a single machine in parallel, with a daily output of more than 200 GB.
+* Based on the recommended configuration, it is possible to run 2-3 sectors in a single machine in parallel, with a daily output of more than 200 GB.
 * Automatically set environment variable FIL_PROOFS_MAXIMIZE_CACHING.
 * Don't use LOTUS_STORAGE_PATH to store files, separating directories.